Palisades Interstate Parkway Police Make $40,000 Heroin Bust

-Palisades Interstate Parkway police seized $40,000 worth of heroin and arrested two people – one of them from Orange County, NY -- after stopping a minivan on the parkway, authorities said.
+Palisades Interstate Parkway police seized $40,000 worth of heroin and arrested two people – one of them from Orange County -- after stopping a minivan on the parkway, authorities said.

 PIP Police Officer Matthew Levine stopped the Honda Odyssey for a traffic violation in Alpine on Dec.
 15, Lt.
 Jock H. Watkins, Jr. said Friday.